 A broad range of legal and commercial documents are subject to Ireland’s stamp duty.

 Live in Ireland and Need Help with Your US Expat Taxes?

-Greenback can help.
+Greenback can help you learn even more about the US/Ireland Tax Treaty.
 Our team of expat-expert CPAs and IRS Enrolled Agents are here to help make filing your taxes as hassle-free as possible – get started with us today!